lex00-zz/nublar/python/flask/README_qemu.md

     vncviewer 127.0.0.1:5951
     ```

+# UNDER CONSTRUCTION BELOW HERE - NOT YET WORKING

 ## Step 4 - create an instance with Terraform

-Now that we have a snapshot ID, we can use it to create a new instance.
+Now that we have a qcow2 image, we can use it to create a new instance with QEMU.

 If you have a domain setup with QEMU, you can use the [qemu_domain](https://www.terraform.io/docs/providers/do/r/domain.html) and [qemu_record](https://www.terraform.io/docs/providers/do/r/record.html) resources to point at the new instance ip.
 This is not covered here, although Nginx is ready to answer to the domain as configured with `app_domain`.